Drift: The Unmooring of American Military Power: Critical reception

 Drifts back cover includes blurbs from Naomi Klein, Matt Taibbi, Tom Brokaw, and Fox News CEO Roger Ailes.
 Ailes wrote a positive review, saying "People who like Rachel will love the book.
 People who don’t will get angry, but aggressive debate is good for America.
 Drift is a book worth reading."Slate's Emily Bazelon writes that Maddow "takes her readers on a biting, bracing tour of the rise of American military bloat.
 Maddow wants us to confront the size and heft of the national security complex we’ve built, and also to understand how its gargantuan growth is tied to the wolfish executive branch’s usurpation of the sheeplike legislature’s war-making powers."Drift was praised by Scott Shane in a review published in The New York Times' Sunday Book Review.
 He called it "a thought-provoking and timely book" but added that "her narrative is so beguiling that a reader may overlook its weaknesses", suggesting that the congressional approval for the wars in Afghanistan and Iraq undermined Maddow's argument that the executive branch had become overweening.

-Gordon M. Goldstein, reviewing Drift along with War Time: An Idea, Its History, Its Consequences by Mary L. Dudziak in The Washington Post, complimented Maddow's "robust and eclectic research" but criticises her analysis of the 1991 invasion of Iraq, calling her narrative "too narrow", and American intervention in the Balkans in 1995, saying "her account is far too truncated".
+Gordon M. Goldstein, reviewing Drift along with War Time: An Idea, Its History, Its Consequences by Mary L. Dudziak in The Washington Post, complimented Maddow's "robust and eclectic research" but criticises her analysis of the 1991 invasion of Iraq, calling her narrative "too narrow", and NATO intervention in the Balkans in 1995, saying "her account is far too truncated".
 However, he notes that "Maddow’s distinctive voice in Drift is highly intelligent, often incredulous and intermittently and humorously profane," adding that she is "gifted at and deeply practiced in the art of public policy debate".
 He summarizes that although reasonable criticisms can be made of Maddow's argument "these...do little to dilute the overall force of her thesis, which is passionately and effectively articulated."Drift debuted at the top of The New York Times Best Sellers list for hardcover nonfiction, where it remained at number one for five weeks and remained in the top 10 for an additional two weeks.